-Owners of rent-stabilized and rent-controlled apartments are required to register rents every year on-line between April 1 and July 31 using HCR’s automated system.
+Owners of rent-stabilized and rent-controlled apartments are required to register rents every year on-line between April 1 and July 31 using DHCR's automated system.
 Owners must also file for increases based on either individual apartments or building-wide improvements.
-Tenants can contact HCR regarding rent increases due to Rent Guidelines Board approvals, Individual Apartment Improvements (IAI) or Major Capital Improvements (MCI).
+Tenants can contact DHCR regarding rent increases due to Rent Guidelines Board approvals, Individual Apartment Improvements (IAI) or Major Capital Improvements (MCI).
 Tenants can also seek legal counsel for help determining if rent increases are legal.
-For more information on any of these issues, call HCR at (718) 739-6400 or visit HCR.
+For more information on any of these issues, call DHCR at 718-739-6400 or visit DHCR's website.

-If you have a preferential rent on your rent stabilized apartment, it means the landlord is charging you less than what they are legally allowed to charge under law.
+If you have a preferential rent on your rent stabilized apartment, it means the landlord is charging you less than what your landlord legally allowed to charge for that apartment.

 Read your lease and any riders carefully before signing.
 Your lease must include language that states you are being charged a preferential rent.
 A preferential rent may be described as a lower rent, a temporary rent, etc. Look to see if a higher "legal rent" is written in the lease, in addition to the preferential rent.
 If in doubt, always ask before signing your lease.
 As of June 14, 2019, there are new laws governing allowable rent increases to preferential rents.
 If you pay a preferential rent, you landlord may no longer be able to terminate it upon lease renewal.
 Please check back periodically for updates.